Neak ta: Origin: an ancestral worship of nature

 the neak ta may be regarded as a foundational layer upon which later traditions have been overlaid.
-The cult of the neak ta contains primitive religious elements, such as lacking dogma and a priesthood, as it preceded both Brahmanism and Buddhism in Cambodia.
+The cult of the neak ta contains primitive religious elements, such as lacking dogma and a priesthood, as it preceded both Hinduism and Buddhism in Cambodia.

 Neak ta at Angkor: the influence of the devaraja

 In the Angkorian period, the worship of the devaraja as kamraten jagat, protective genius linked to dynasties and places can be seen as new valorisation of the ruling king of his own neak ta.

 The veneration of neak ta is still present among the ancient Khmer Empire outside of the contemporary borders of Cambodia, as these neak ta rituals have been observed among the Khmer Surin in Thailand and the Khmer Krom in Vietnam.
 In Laos, phìbàn (ຜີບ້ານ) are Laotian equivalents of the neak ta, although the phìbàn are geographically more specific and functionally less well-defined.

-After the fall of Angkor, King Ang Chan I (1510-1560) also known as Preah Baromei is associated with the elevation of the most famous neak ta Khleang Moeung in Pursat.
+After the fall of Angkor, King Ang Chan I (1510–1560) also known as Preah Baromei is associated with the elevation of the most famous neak ta Khleang Moeung in Pursat.

-In his footsteps, King Ang Chan II (1806-1834) ordered that neak ta Sengha and neak ta Preah Ind be brought to a monastery voat Phnom Kngok Meas near Kampong Chhnang to ensure its prosperity.
+In his footsteps, King Ang Chan II (1806–1834) ordered that neak ta Sengha and neak ta Preah Ind be brought to a monastery voat Phnom Kngok Meas near Kampong Chhnang to ensure its prosperity.